KaotoIO/kaoto-backend/CONTRIBUTING.md

 Additional types are not mandated by the Conventional Commits specification, and have no implicit effect in Semantic Versioning
 (unless they include a BREAKING CHANGE).
 A scope may be provided to a commit’s type, to provide additional contextual information and is contained within parenthesis, e.g., `feat(parser): add ability to parse arrays`.

+## How to release

+  * Launch `update-version.sh` script.
+I recommend to not update the `sources` of embedded artifacts at this step to separate concerns of commits and PRs.
+  * Create Pull Requests from the branches created locally
+  * When the one with non SNAPSHOT version is merged, create a release in GitHub

+Note: you might also want to release the standalone version after a backend release:

+  * Do a release of kaoto-ui if needed
+  * Go to GitHub Action [Publish Standalone Release](https://github.com/KaotoIO/kaoto-backend/actions/workflows/publish-standalone-release.yml) and provide parameters asked.